reggi/node-stitchlabs-oauth/readme.md

 # StitchLabs oAuth

-Simple Node server that runs and gets the access token for a specific StitchLabs user.
+Node.js server that runs and gets the access token for a specific StitchLabs user.

 With the access token requests can be made using the `stitchlabs` npm module.